sigstore/root-signing/docs/migration/README.md

 ## Summary

-Roughly he migration steps are
+Roughly the migration steps are
 1. Prepare the GitHub project, workflows, cloud services and the data _without disrupting the current operations_
 2. Run the initial signing event with tuf-on-ci, do the necessary changes to metadata _without disrupting